 At the same time that WMS slot games were beginning to really catch on, the company began to experience some trouble.
 Not only was there a glitch recognized which allowed users to win bonuses and credits without wagering anything, a leading casino game producer, IGT, sued WMS for copying a crucial aspect of their reel slots.
 IGT emerged victorious in the suit, and that did little to help WMS and their budding image.
 By 2003, WMS had made many changes to the games that they produced which made them more safe, secure, and not able to be tampered with.

 Despite some of the problems experienced, the early 2000s proved to be a net positive time period for WMS Gaming.
 Since then, they have evolved into an even bigger company that is now known around the world.
-WMS Gaming’s parent-company was purchased in 2013, but their name has not been changed and the gaming offering has stayed the same, if not improved.
+WMS Gaming’s parent-company was purchased in 2013 by Scientific Games, but their name has not been changed and the gaming offering has stayed the same, if not improved.

 The Price is Right